plausible/website/_drafts/google-analytics-and-privacy.md

 Google's track record of handling personal data has been [absolutely dismal](https://en.wikipedia.org/wiki/Privacy_concerns_regarding_Google).
 Facebook is even worse.
 Their online trackers are incredibly intrusive, making us feel like we're under corporate surveillance at all times.
+Although we can use their useful software for free, we end up paying with our personal privacy.
+This is well documented.

 Besides the costs to our personal privacy, I'd say the much bigger scandal lies in how targeted advertising affects society as a whole.
 Oligarchs across the world have weaponised this technology to advance their agenda with absolutely no regard for democracy or the common good.

 This is what the Cambridge Analytica scandal was about.
-It was basically a company built to use online tracking and targeting to win political campaigns for the highest bidder.
+The company was built to use online tracking and targeting to win political campaigns for the highest bidder.
 They've been incredibly
 successful: